eivenlour/eivenlour.github.io/README.md

 # Personal Webpage

 ## Viewing
-This tribute webpage can be viewed [here](https://eivenlour.github.io/personal-webpage).
+My personal webpage can be viewed [here](https://eivenlour.github.io/personal-webpage).

 ## Built With
 * HTML - for building the webpage